 Famous vegetarians over 50 include President Bill Clinton, Paul McCartney, Martina Navratilova, and Ian McKellen.
 Bill Clinton went vegan in 2010, but rumor has it that he still eats a small amount of wild salmon or an omelet each week for its nutritional value.

 Both vegetarian and vegan diets have been proven to prevent diseases such as heart ailments, obesity and type 2 diabetes.
 Vegetarians and vegans also tend to have lower blood pressure and less body fat.

 The problem with suddenly going vegetarian or vegan after the age of 50 is that there are certain risks.
-If your diet isn’t nutritionally balanced or is haphazard, it’s easy to become deficient in protein, calcium, vitamin B12, iron and zinc.
-Those crucial nutrients are vital for aging bodies because they support healing, boost immunity and prevent dementia.
+If your vegetarian diet plan isn’t nutritionally balanced or is haphazard, it’s easy to become deficient in protein, calcium, vitamin B12, iron, and zinc.
+Those crucial nutrients are vital for aging bodies because they support healing, boost immunity, and prevent dementia.